 My mother walked out on me when I was a young child.
 At the time I thought it was the worst thing in the world.
 I was filled with guilt, fear, anger, and sadness.
 How could a mother leave her child with an elderly woman (my great-grandmother) who was so strict and mean?
 How could she give up her own flesh and blood?
 Why didn’t she love me?

-Many years later, in the seeker stage, I came to understand that my Mother left me because she was involved in an abusive relationship and that was the only way to save me from the abuse which she herself endured.
-It was because she left me I was allowed to grow up in a middle class family instead of a family of poverty.
-It was because she walked out that I was able to attended a Catholic school and have the friends that I would have and the education I would have.
+Many years later, in the seeker stage, I came to understand that my Mother left me because she was involved in an abusive relationship and that was the only way to save me from the abuse which she endured.
+It was because she left me I was allowed to grow up in a middle-class family instead of a family of poverty.
+It was because she walked out that I was able to attend a Catholic school and have the friends that I would have and the education I would have.
 Had she never walked out, my life would have been very different.
-Again, from the perspective of spirit, that different would not have been bad or worse – but it would have been different.
+Again, from the perspective of spirit, that difference would not have been bad or worse – but it would have been different.

 Now I look at my mother not from a perspective of betrayal – not from a place of hurt and pain – but from a loving adoration.
 That one act, which years ago I had condemned and thought was the end of my world – that one act was done from her perspective out of a place of total love and hope.
 Hope I would have a better life and that I would be a better person.
-I can proudly say, that as she comes closer and closer to her time of transition from the physical to the spiritual, that her hopes were not only realized, but her gift of love given at that moment and time in my life was the catalyst for all that is today.
+I can proudly say that her hopes were not only realized, but her gift of love given at that moment and time in my life was the catalyst for all that is today.

 So try not to look at events when they occur from the eyes of destruction.
 See them for what they are – catalysts that can, if you allow them, transform your life far beyond what it could have been otherwise.